1. Conditions for apartment rental allocation from Bjarg Housing Foundation:

 1.5.
 Applicants must be confirmed on Bjarg’s waiting list in order to apply for an apartment.

 2. Waiting list registration and application

 2.1.
-Upon registration on the waiting list the applicant must pay a registration fee according to the listed rates.
-The applicant must reconfirm annually the waiting list registration by paying a registration fee according to the listed rates.
+Upon registration on the waiting list the applicant must pay a membership fee according to the listed rates.
+The applicant must reconfirm annually the waiting list registration by paying a membership fee according to the listed rates.
 These fees are non-refundable.
-The applicant’s status on the waiting list becomes active as of him/her paying the registration fee.
-If the confirmation fee is not paid the applicant is removed from the waiting list.
+The applicant’s status on the waiting list becomes active as of him/her paying the membership fee.
+If the membership fee is not paid every 12 months the applicant is removed from the waiting list.

 2.2.
 Registration on the waiting list takes place electronically on the Foundation’s website, www.bjargibudafelag.is, through "My pages" (Mínar síður).

 2.3.
 Any information concerning registration on the waiting list and data collected for allocation are confidential and both Bjarg employees and the Complaints Committee are bound by professional confidentiality according to article 8.

 2.4.
 Applicants are responsible for meeting all general conditions for allocation according to article 1.
 Applicants are also responsible for providing and registering correct and adequate information.
 Bjarg is not responsible if an incorrect e-mail address, mailing address or telephone number is entered, which may cause a waiting list registration to lapse and the applicant to be removed from the waiting list.
 Bjarg does not confirm items such as income or asset limits, trade union membership or Registers Iceland records until the time of allocation.
 The application shall indicate whether the applicant wishes to have a pet or whether s/he wishes to be in a building where pets are prohibited.